ashleyy2444/tp/docs/DeveloperGuide.md

 The proposed feature will allow users to filter their lists according to the tags, salary range and programming language.
 #### Proposed Implementation
-The FindCommand class will be changed into a  class which will call the FindNameCommand, FindTagCommand, FindSalaryRangeCommand and FindProgrammingLanguageCommand Command classes when executed.
+The `FindCommand` class will be changed into a  class which will call the `FindNameCommand`, `FindTagCommand`, `FindSalaryRangeCommand` and `FindProgrammingLanguageCommand` Command classes when executed.

 **Command Format:**
 - FindNameCommand: `Find n/NAME`